paIontras/BrawlCrate-MKWii-Animation-Plugin/README.md

 The **BrawlCrate MKWii Animation Plugin** is a plugin for [BrawlCrate](https://github.com/soopercool101/BrawlCrate) that allows users to more quickly import texture animations to their MKWii Custom Track's BRRES.

 ## Features
-* Store and manage SRT0 animations
+* Store and manage every type of animations
-* Create new SRT0 presets from existing animations
+* Create new animation presets from existing animations
-* Replace existing materials with preset SRT0 animations
+* Replace existing materials with preset animation materials

 ## Installation
 In BrawlCrate, under Tools > Settings > Updater > Manage Subscriptions you can add this repository's link to install the plugin and get automatic updates: https://github.com/BillyNoodles/BrawlCrate-MKWii-Animation-Plugin